HINGHAM HIGH CREW

 Regatta Day & Etiquette

 Races, or regattas, are generally long days.
-The can be cold and rainy, or sunny and hot.
+They can be cold and rainy, or sunny and hot.
 Athletes are expected to travel with their team via bus to and from all regattas to maintain the team unity and mindset.
 Athletes are often also expected to return to HMC upon arrival back in Hingham to unload the trailer and rig their boats so they don't use up valuable practice time the following week.

 The moment athletes step foot off the bus at the regatta location, they are in race mode.
 After putting their bags down, they must unload the trailer, rig their boats, carry oars to the waterfront, and meet with their coaches.
 Athletes are not permitted to head to the Hospitality Tent until released by their coach.
 Parents should avoid the athlete area until their athlete has finished racing.
 Parent conversations with coaches should also be saved until racing has finished.
 Lastly, professional presentation and good sportsmanship - always!